The Holy Spirit or my conscience?

 Relying on the physical senses produces doubt.
 And anything that comes out of doubt does not please God.
 This is why a Christian must walk by faith and not by sight -2 Corinthians 5:7.
 God demonstrated that faith goes beyond sight when Romans 4:17 says, “God … called those things which be not as though they were.”
 Creation was made possible out of invisible things-Hebrews 11:3.
 Hallelujah!

+So valuable is faith that Christians are encouraged to “fight” or contend for their faith.
+Jude 1:3.
+Jude was advising the early believers to guard their faith against ungodly people, and that advice is for you and me.
 John 1 verses 1 and 2 confirm the word is God.
-It is the word that produces our faith, and it is by faith that we believe the word.
+It is the word that produces our faith, and it is by faith that we believe it.
 Let’s keep our faith by keeping the word of God.
 Remember that your good report will be written based on your faith in God and nothing else.

 Let me hear from you.
 Send all your comments or questions to mailto:pqgm29@gmail.com